nodeca/js-yaml/README.md

 ### loadAll ( string|buffer|file\_resource, iterator )

-Same as `Load`, but understands multi-doc sources and fires callback on each parsed document.
+Same as `Load`, but understands multi-doc sources and apply iterator for each document.

 ``` javascript
 var yaml = require('js-yaml');